centreon/centreon-documentation/versioned_docs/version-23.10/reporting/configure.md

 - Allow access to report design templates when creating a new job.

-The job filter enables you to enable a user to:
+The job filter lets you enable a user to:

 -   View generated reports ("Report View" page).
 -   View jobs, and create and modify them ("Jobs" page).